Candy Kisses (George Morgan song): Background

 "Candy Kisses" is a song composed by country crooner George Morgan, earning that category for his smooth voice.
 The song developed one day in 1947 while George was on his way to work during his time at WWST radio as an early morning talent.
 During his commute, he hummed along to his car engine while thinking about an ex-girlfriend whom he just broke up with.
 He had the song roughly thought up within twenty minutes.
-The song became his theme song that day over at WWST and he carried his theme song with him into 1948 when he landed a new job at WWVA radio in Wheeling, W. Va.
-In December 1948, Morgan got a record deal and signed with Columbia Records.
-Just two weeks later, he was hired as a vocalist replacing Eddy Arnold at the Grand Ole Opry.
-Morgan debuted there on September 25, 1948 and stayed for the next 27 years.
-By the age of 24, Morgan recorded "Candy Kisses" for Columbia Records in January 1949 and the song jumped to number one on the best-selling folk charts where it remained for three weeks.
-By the end of the year, "Candy Kisses" sold more than 2 million copies, and had ten top cover versions.
+The song became his theme song that day over at WWST and he carried his theme song with him into 1948 when he landed a regular spot at the WWVA Jamboree in Wheeling, W. Va.
+Morgan signed a deal with Columbia Records on September 14 that year due to the popularity of the song, but the 1948 musicians union strike prevented it from being recorded.
+Less than two weeks later, on September 25, he made his debut at the Grand Ole Opry as a replacement for Eddy Arnold.
+He stayed at the Opry for the next 27 years until his death.
+He recorded "Candy Kisses" on January 16, 1949 at Castle Studio in Nashville and it was released the next month.
+By early April it jumped to number one on the best-selling folk charts, where it remained for three weeks.
+By the end of the year, "Candy Kisses" had sold more than 2 million copies, and had ten top cover versions.
 This song was also the first song featured on the self titled album "Candy Kisses".
 The song was so meaningful to Morgan that he even named his first daughter Candy.